Many of Horror: Matt Cardle version

-In 2010, Matt Cardle, the winner of the seventh series of The X Factor, released a cover of "Many of Horror" as his winner's single, although his version was re-titled "When We Collide".
+In 2010, Matt Cardle, the winner of the seventh series of The X Factor, released a cover of "Many of Horror" as his winner's single, renamed "When We Collide".
 It was made available as a digital download on 12 December 2010 shortly after the show had ended.
 A physical CD single was released on 15 December 2010.

 Background

 In December 2010, Cardle stated that "I know there are some Biffy fans that are like, 'What have you done to that song?'...It's a great song.
 I'm hoping that I've done it justice."
 Referring to the Facebook campaign to make the original version of the song number 1 in the chart, Cardle said, "If that happens then great - it's a great song".

 Critical reception

 Critical reception of Cardle's version of the song was mostly positive although many reviewers noted they preferred the original version.
 Nick Levine of Digital Spy praised Cardle's vocals, stating he delivered "the violence-tinged lyrics with an appealing sense of intimacy, navigating the inevitable key change with ease and really smashing it on the final note".
 Rachael Patan of Femalefirst.com and The Beat Review applauded the song choice with the latter stating "his untimely cover of Biffy Clyro’s 'Many of Horror' is a very clever and risque thing to do and we applaud him for that".
 Fraser McAlpine of the BBC Chart Blog, was much more negative.
 He stated, "on the evidence of this song, he sure as hell can't sing."
 Unrealityshout.com agreed, stating "I actually find it very hard to listen to such a heroically valiant vocal from the Biffy Clyro clan get turned into a whimpering, reedy, falsetto-ridden snoozefest".